apache/metron/metron-deployment/other-examples/manual-install/Manual_Install_CentOS6.md

 If passwordless ssh has not yet been set up within the cluster, then in main node generate key:
 ```
 # cat /dev/zero | ssh-keygen -q -N "" 2>/dev/null
+# cd ~/.ssh
+# cat id_rsa.pub >> authorized_keys
 ```
-If you're not installing on a single node, add this newly generated key to all the slave nodes:
+- If you're not installing on a single node, add this newly generated key to all the slave nodes:
 ```
 ssh-copy-id -i ~/.ssh/id_rsa.pub <replace_with_node_ip>
 ```
-_Side note:_ You might have to adapt your sshd_config file and add "PermitRootLogin yes" amongst other parameters if you want passwordless root access, but that's outside the scope of this document.
+__Side note:__ You might have to adapt your sshd_config file and add "PermitRootLogin yes" amongst other parameters if you want passwordless root access, but that's outside the scope of this document.

 - Increase limits for ElasticSearch and Storm on nodes where you will be installing them (if you don't know, increase it everywhere):
 ```